 Smooth on cleansed dry skin am and pm as the first step in your beauty routine.
 For best results follow with Universal Pro-Bio Moisture Boost Cream.

 You may feel a tingling sensation as the product blends into your skin.
 This is the products” active ingredients working.
 If the sensation is unpleasant reduce your usage to once a day for the first week gradually building up to twice a day usage.

-How long does Universal C Skin Refiner last?
+How long does Universal C Skin Refiner last on my skin?

 Can I use Universal C with Retin-A?

 Yes, apply Retin-A first following with Universal C. You may find your need for using Retin-A to diminish over time due to the skin perfecting effects of Universal C.